Kaumualiʻi Highway Improvements, Anonui Street TO Maluhia Road

 The NEPA “class of action” has not been determined at this time but it is currently envisioned that an Environmental Assessment is appropriate.

-Data Collection & Analysis - February - October 2025
+Data Collection & Analysis - Winter - Fall 2025

 - Develop conceptual alternatives

-- Public Scoping Open House - August 2025
+- Public Scoping Open House - Summer 2025

-Initiate consultations on any impact to cultural or historic resources and endangered species and their habitats - October 2025
+Initiate consultations on any impact to cultural or historic resources and endangered species and their habitats - Fall 2025

-Comment period on the Draft Environmental Study - March 2026
+Comment period on the Draft Environmental Study - Spring 2026

-Public meeting on the Draft Environmental Study - March 2026
+Public meeting on the Draft Environmental Study - Spring 2026

 Frequently Asked Questions